Daniel Rogger

 Government Analytics Banner

 I am the co-editor, with Christian Schuster, of a handbook on measurement in the public administration for the World Bank.
 The full Handbook, titled 'The Government Analytics Handbook: Leveraging Data to Strengthen Public Administration' is available at www.worldbank.org/governmentanalytics.
+The Handbook has been reviewed by scholars in Public Administration, the Public Administration Review and the Public Finance Journal.

 Chapters for which I am a co-author